Karina W. Davidson, Ph.D., M.A.Sc.

 Member, U.S. Preventive Services Task Force

-Karina W. Davidson, Ph.D., M.A.Sc., is a professor in the Departments of Medicine, Cardiology, and Psychiatry and the director of the Center for Behavioral Cardiovascular Health at Columbia University Medical Center.
+Karina W. Davidson, Ph.D., M.A.Sc., is a vice dean and professor in the Departments of Medicine, Cardiology, and Psychiatry and the director of the Center for Behavioral Cardiovascular Health at Columbia University Medical Center.
 She is also a psychologist in the Department of Psychiatry at New York Presbyterian Hospital/Columbia University Medical Center.

 Dr. Davidson's patient-oriented research focuses on behavioral and biopsychosocial influences on cardiovascular disease, including mechanisms by which these factors influence cardiovascular risk and interventions for reducing that risk.
 She has identified important psychosocial risk factors for incident and recurrent cardiac events and mortality, and the physiological and behavioral mechanisms by which that risk is conferred.
 She has also conducted randomized, controlled trials for managing anger or depression to examine possible improvements in quality of life, cardiovascular, and cost outcomes.
 Dr. Davidson has also conducted research in clinical and translational science, particularly in health care system identification of depression and other psychosocial factors related to cardiovascular care.